Close This site uses cookies. If you continue to use the site you agree to this. For more details please see our cookies policy.

 Who is Jesus?

-By doing these things, the King was giving a glimpse of life in his kingdom.
-A perfect place, with no suffering, fear or death.
-It’s the world we all want.
+These miracles gave a glimpse of life in his kingdom — a perfect place with no suffering, fear, or death.
+It’s the world we all long for.

 Why did Jesus come?
 To be rejected

-But many people rejected Jesus.
-They thought they’d be happier making their own rules and living outside his kingdom.
+Jesus rejected Many people rejected Jesus.
+They believed they’d be happier making their own rules and living outside his kingdom.
 This rejection of the King is something we all do.
 Jesus called it sin.

-God won’t let those who reject the King live with him.
-So we face what Jesus called hell.
-An existence without anything good, forever.
+Sin damages our lives and ultimately separates us from the joy of being with the King.
+God won’t allow those who reject the King to live with him.
+So we face what Jesus called hell — an existence without anything good, forever.

 Why did Jesus come?
 To be killed

-People rejected the King so violently that they killed him by nailing him to a cross.
-But his death wasn't a mistake by God – it was a masterstroke.
+Jesus crucified People rejected the King so violently that they killed him by nailing him to a cross.
+But his death wasn’t a mistake — it was God’s rescue plan.

 Jesus was opening the way into his kingdom.